 - Phymatous rosacea causes swelling, fluid retention and thickening of the skin.

 - Ocular rosacea involves inflammation around the eyes.

-The causes of Rosacea are not fully understood and researchers now speculate that lifestyle may play a part in the development of rosacea.
+The causes of rosacea are not fully understood and researchers now speculate that lifestyle may play a part in the development of rosacea.
 Dermatologists believe that the main cause is abnormalities in the facial blood vessels.
-Other experts suggest that H. Pylori, a bacteria found in the gut, may play a role in Rosacea development.
-Between 30% to 40% of people with rosacea have a family members who also has/had the condition, indicating that the condition is genetic.
+Other experts suggest that H. pylori, a bacteria found in the gut, may play a role in rosacea development.
+Between 30% to 40% of people with rosacea have a family members who also has or had the condition, indicating that the condition could be genetic.

 HEAL REDNESS & ROSACEA

 There are many ingredients and organic essential oils that can greatly benefit patients who are experiencing rosacea.
 If you are treating rosacea topically, always use organic products.
 For more severe cases of rosacea, there are also laser and light therapy treatments that can calm flare-ups.